Clastify logo

 Metals, non-metals and metalloids

 A metal is an element that typically forms giant metallic structures with delocalized electrons and is found on the left and centre of the periodic table.
 A non-metal is an element that typically forms covalent molecular or network structures, or monatomic gases, and is found on the upper right of the periodic table.
-Hydrogen is the awkward exception: many tables place it above group 1 because it has one electron, but it is not an alkali metal.
+Hydrogen is the awkward exception: it is placed above group 11 in many tables because it has one electron, but it is not an alkali metal.

 Period number and outer energy level

 Valence electrons are electrons in the outer occupied energy level of an atom that are available for bonding.
 Elements in the same group share the same pattern of valence electrons.
-That’s why a group often behaves like a chemical family, not just a vertical column.
+That’s why a group is often treated as a chemical family, not just a column in the table.

 You should know these named classifications: